Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 On receiving the analytics identity request event, Analytics module completes one of the following tasks:

-* Checks the persistence for the saved aid and vid.
+* Checks the persistence for the saved AID and VID.
 * If `nil`, creates a sync network request to the analytic server to retrieve aid.

-Dispatches an Analytics Identity Response Event with the aid and vid value.
+Dispatches an Analytics Identity Response Event with the AID and VID value.

 #### Data Payload Definition  <a id="data-payload-definition-1"></a>